10. Execution threads

 10.7.
 Thread pools

-Until now, to manage threads:
+Until now, to manage :

-- we created them using Thread T = new Thread(...)
+- we created them by Thread T=new Thread(...)

-- and then executed them using T.Start()
+- then executed by T.Start()

 - when the thread closes the connection, it is not closed but returned to the pool